 Does not cover pre-existing conditions, maternity, or cancer treatment.

-Good for longer stays, frequent travelers, and broader health coverage.
+Good for longer stays, frequent travelers, and broader medical coverage needs.

 | Medical treatment & hospitalization | $1,500,000 |